Holders PSG edge Bayern 5-4 in record-breaking semi-final first leg

 PSG were then awarded a stoppage-time penalty and Dembele powered his spot kick past Manuel Neuer to put them back in front.

-PSG picked up where they left off after halftime and carved out a two-goal lead when Kvaratskhelia drilled in a 56th-minute effort and before Bayern had any time to recover the French side struck again, this time Dembele beating Neuer once more with a low drive off the post two minutes later.
+PSG picked up where they left off after halftime and carved out a two-goal lead when Kvaratskhelia drilled in a 56th-minute effort and the French side struck again before Bayern had any time to recover, this time Dembele beating Neuer once more with a low drive that went in off the post two minutes later.

-The hosts looked to be running away with the game but Bayern refused to buckle and matched them with two goals of their own in a three-minute span from Dayot Upamecano and Luis Diaz to greatly improve their chances for the return leg in Munich.
+The hosts looked to be running away with the game but Bayern refused to buckle and fought back with two goals of their own in a three-minute span from Dayot Upamecano and Luis Diaz.

 PSG's Senny Mayulu rattled the woodwork in the 86th minute as both sides kept up the frenetic pace until the final whistle.